More About CHEF_MEG

 No, you did not just walk into a fancy restaurant.
 You can make this springtime dish in your own kitchen--in mere minutes!

-Thinner than pancakes, these French crepes are easy to make but look quite impressive.
-They're perfect for a spring brunch.
+Thinner than pancakes, these French crepes are easy to make and fun to eat.
+They're perfect for weekend brunch!

 This spring time stew is a must have at any Derby party!
 Traditionally made with pork, beef, chicken, and rabbit, I've added more veggies and lightened the meat.
 The best part: This is a slow cooker recipe, so the burgoo will be ready when the horses are loading into the gate.